Foundation Diet and Health

 By consuming 100 g of corn grits, you can cover one third of your daily threonine requirement.
 The proportion of 0.3 g/100g can be compared with millet (raw) and wheat grains (organic).Baker's yeast has a higher threonine content (2 g/100g).

-The complete ingredients of corn semolina, whole grain, coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables below the ingredient image.
+The complete ingredients of corn semolina, whole grain, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
+In the article Nutrients explained you will get a detailed insight into the topic.

 Health aspects - effects: